NouryJanse/recipes/README.md

 A consumer high performance website

-- Next consumer
+- Next.js setup that functions as a consumer of the data
-- Static Render / ISR
+- Static Rendering / ISR?

 ## Back-End Justifications